Neurotoxicity

 US House Bill H.R.
 7779 Proposes Environmental Research Programme on Neurodegenerative Disease Risk Factors

-US House Bill H.R.
-7779, introduced in March 2026, proposes a $250 million federal research program to investigate links between environmental toxicants and neurodegenerative diseases.
+The HEALTHY BRAINS Act of 2026, introduced in the US House, proposes a $250 million federal research program to investigate links between environmental toxicants and neurodegenerative diseases.
 Increased federal focus on PFAS, VOCs, and heavy metals signals a long-term shift toward more stringent health-based risk assessments and potential future substance restrictions.

 govinfo.govUnited StatesUnited States